Skip to content

 Once your tracker is configured, antennas attached, and powered, you should do some testing before flying.

-A great way to do this is to set up your computer to receive WSPR messages and run your tracker in the window (so the GPS has a clear view of the sky).
+A great way to test is to set up your computer to receive WSPR messages and run your tracker in the window (so the GPS has a clear view of the sky).

 You will see your tracker's transmitted messages exactly as they will be when your tracker is flying for real.

-You can review more about these messages on the Channels FAQ.
+You can learn more about Regular and Encoded messages on the Channel Map Help.

 Usage Policy